stretchdance/eqlabs-web/content/pages/products.md

 Category: Basics
 pageindex: 1
 illustration: productsheader.jpg
+headersubtitle: Inclusion is Step Zero, not Step Two
-maintitle: It's time for new habits
+headertitle: It's time for new habits
+maintitle: Equity is a habit problem

 Workplace equity isn't just an information problem.